sturob/tmux-teleport/README.md

 - Easily move windows
 - A useful overview of all windows and sessions
 - Create new windows and sessions
-- Find un-named windows
+- Find unnamed windows
 - Delete and rename windows

 ## Objectives

-- Informationally rich but not overwhelming
-- Be easy to learn, with discoverable functionality
 - One hotkey + zero config needed
 - Promote muscle-memory + maximize flow
+- Informationally rich but not overwhelming
+- Easy to learn, discoverable functionality where possible
 - Handle a large number of windows
-- Promote window naming but support unnamed windows
+- Promote naming but support unnamed windows and sessions

 ## Dependencies